evhub/coconut/DOCS.md

 ### Decorators

-Unlike Python, which only supports a single variable or function call in a decorator, Coconut supports any expression.
+Unlike Python, which only supports a single variable or function call in a decorator, Coconut supports any expression as in [PEP 614](https://www.python.org/dev/peps/pep-0614/).

 ##### Example